-34. Civil servants, like any other Hong Kong residents, have the obligation to abide by the laws in force in the HKSAR, and enjoy the rights and freedoms guaranteed to all residents of Hong Kong under the Basic Law and other relevant laws.
-However, many of these rights belonging to the individual are not absolute, and may be subject to reasonable and proportionate restrictions that are provided by law for achieving a legitimate societal interest or objective.
+31. Civil servants, like any other Hong Kong residents, enjoy the rights and freedoms guaranteed to all residents of Hong Kong under the Basic Law and other relevant laws.
+However, many of these rights belonging to the individual are not absolute, and may be subject to reasonable and proportionate limitations or restrictions that are provided by law for achieving a legitimate societal interest or objective.
+According to Article 42 of the Basic Law, civil servants, as Hong Kong residents, have the obligation to abide by the laws in force in the HKSAR.

-- 35. Civil servants should follow common sense and be mindful of their behaviour to ensure that it conforms to the Code and meets the expectations of society.
-They should - - (i) fulfil the obligations they acknowledged in their oath or declaration; - (ii) abide by the National Security Law, the Safeguarding National Security Ordinance, the Official Secrets Ordinance (Chapter 521 of the Laws of Hong Kong) and other laws or requirements of secrecy or confidentiality; - (iii) ensure the legality of their behaviour; and - (iv) have due regard to the possible impact on the Civil Service and the governance or reputation of the Government. - 36.
-Based on the core values mentioned in paragraph 33, civil servants are required to follow the standards of conduct set out below.
+32. Civil servants should follow common sense and be mindful of their behaviour to ensure that it conforms to the Code and meets the expectations of society.
+They should have due regard to the following -

+- (i) the obligations as reflected by the oath they have taken or declaration they have made; - the need to abide by the Official Secrets Ordinance (Chapter 521 of the Laws of Hong Kong) and other applicable requirements of secrecy or confidentiality; - (iii) the legality of their behaviour; and - (iv) the possible impact on the Civil Service and the governance or reputation of the Government.

+33. Based on the core values mentioned in paragraph 30, civil servants are required to follow the standards of conduct set out below.